LinkWellNodes/Documentation/docs/knowledgebase/faq/Chainlink-Users.md

 Contract addresses for official Chainlink price feeds across the various blockchain networks supported by Chainlink can be found [here](https://docs.chain.link/data-feeds/price-feeds/addresses).

 If you can't find a price feed that works for you, we'd be happy to support your request.
 Please feel free to visit our [data feed documentation](/services/direct-request-jobs/Jobs-and-Pricing) to get started!
 You can also shop around for other node operators via the `#operator-requests` channel of the [Chainlink Official Discord server](https://discord.com/invite/chainlink).

-### Where can I find all node and job listings?

-While [market.link](https://market.link) was previously the go-to directory for public Chainlink node and job listings, this website has since been deprecated, and will eventually be migrated to Dune Analytics.
-In the meantime, we aren't currently aware of any centralized directory for Chainlink nodes / job offerings.

-That being said, many node operators choose to host their own websites and documentation regarding their Chainlink job offerings.
-If you're in need of a node operator, a decent approach might be to perform a Google search for 'Chainlink node operator' to see what job offerings you might find!

-To view a comprehensive list of Chainlink jobs offered by LinkWell Nodes, visit our [data feed documentation](/services/direct-request-jobs/Jobs-and-Pricing).

 ### Where can I find an Oracle Address and Job ID for my smart contract?